deniselashlley/gatsby-netlify-cms/src/pages/schedule/index.md

       The retreat also includes EFT, PSYCH - K Balancing and life coaching sessions for a truly transformative experience.
     title: COMING NEXT MONTH
+  - body: >-
+      # **Soulful Sistahood**

+      **Date**: Sunday 29th SEPT 2019

+      **Venue**: tbc

-  - body: "**Soulful Sistahood**\n\n**\r**\n\n**Date**: Sunday 29th SEPT 2019\n**Venue**: tbc\n\nAt the end of September we will come together again in a circle of sisters to connect with and celebrate our womanhood in all it’s power.\n\nMore information to follow but expect some Yoga practices, discussion, personal reflection, intention setting and journaling.
+      At the end of September we will come together again in a circle of sisters to connect with and celebrate our womanhood in all it’s power.

+      More information to follow but expect some Yoga practices, discussion, personal reflection, intention setting and journaling.
 You will leave with some tools that will help you bring more awareness and balance into your life.
-All levels welcome, no previous Yoga experience necessary.\r\n\nIf you came to the last event you will know that these circles are powerful, I really hope you can make it.
-Spread the word."
+All levels welcome, no previous Yoga experience necessary.

+      If you came to the last event you will know that these circles are powerful, I really hope you can make it.
+Spread the word.
     title: COMING SOON
 pageLink:
   label: About my classes